Key Takeaways

 Is a special needs trust a see-through trust?

-A special needs trust is not the same as a see-through trust.
-While a special needs trust is designed to provide for the care of a person with disabilities without affecting their eligibility for government benefits, a see-through trust is used in retirement planning to distribute assets of an inherited IRA to beneficiaries over their lifetimes.
-Each serves a different purpose and is governed by specific rules and regulations.
+A special needs trust is different from a see-through trust.
+It helps support a person with disabilities without affecting government benefits, while a see-through trust is used to manage inherited IRA distributions.
+Each serves a separate purpose and follows different rules.

 What is the 10-year rule for see-through trusts?